windy-li/mallocli.github.io/sql/trips-and-users.md

 +----+-----------+-----------+---------+--------------------+----------+
 ```

 The Users table holds all users.
-Each user has an unique Users_Id, and Role is an ENUM type of ('client', 'driver', 'partner').
+Each user has an unique Users_Id, and Role is an ENUM type of (‘client’, ‘driver’, ‘partner’).

 ```
 +----------+--------+--------+